-It’s hard to argue with the practically of a programmable thermostat.
-They provide great energy savings without a hefty price tag – most programmable thermostats fall between $50 and $200, far less than the price to replace a furnace or switching out for more energy efficient appliances.
+It’s hard to argue with the practicality of a programmable thermostat.
+They provide great energy savings without a hefty price tag – most programmable thermostats fall between $50 and $200, far less than the price to replace a furnace or switching out for more energy-efficient appliances.

 The whole point of a programmable thermostat is to give you the ability to cool or heat the areas of your home that you want when you want.
 This has amazing cost-saving potential.
 When you’re away at work all day, you probably don’t need your air conditioner blasting, working overtime in the summer heat to keep your home at a cool temperature.
 It’s just a waste if you’re not there to enjoy it.

 But, at the same time, nobody wants to come home to a home that feels more like an oven.
 With a programmable thermostat, you can have the AC shut off shortly before or after leaving the house, and kick it back on again an hour or so before you get home.
 Roughly, that’s about 8 hours of cooling saved.